-Out of a total of six traditional areas, four were selected as the representative population.
+Chiefs, elders of the royal family and traditional leaders of the Kwahu traditional area who population.
 These groups of respondents possess appropriate responses to the research questions that the study sought to answer.
 For instance, elders of the royal family with advanced years of age were real eyewitnesses to the dress code trends of the chiefs, thus providing helpful and detailed responses based on their experience.
 The chiefs who are the practitioners of the phenomena under study also provided information on what informs their choice of dress codes and shared personal experiences whereas the traditional leaders and elders in the community shared their views on the cultural significance of the uniqueness of the dress codes of the Kwahu chiefs.